genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/0a_fundaments.md

 The aim of this page is to give you a high-level understanding of the Genesis low-code development platform, taking you through what it is, why it is and what it does.
 This will include the following topics:

-- Motivation of the Genesis Platform.
+- why we created the Genesis Low-code platform
-- What is the Genesis Low-Code Platform?
+- what the Genesis platform is
-- Building Blocks and Components.
+- building blocks and components
-- Platform Tooling.
+- platform tooling
-- Architecture & Technology.
+- architecture and technology
-- Application Elements.
+- application elements
-- Demo
+- demo

-## Genesis Low-Code Platform
+## Genesis Low-code platform

 ### What is a platform?

-Originally, a complete software programming development environment and underlying subsystem (Forbes, 2015).
+One definition of a platform is a complete software programming development environment and underlying subsystem (Forbes, 2015).
 This could be a combination of language, runtime, libraries, and supporting tooling.
 It's more than just a framework but might include one.
 In practice, it is anything that you can build upon.

-The Genesis Low-code Platform is opinionated about software architecture, application design, deployment, monitoring and levels of abstraction available.
-These opinions help accelerate developers, which retains as much flexibility for use-cases as possible.
+The Genesis Low-code platform has specific software architecture, application design, deployment, monitoring and levels of abstraction available.
+These fundamentals have been purpose-built to help accelerate developers, and to offer as much flexibility for use-cases as possible.

 ### What is a low-code platform?